 Understanding the role of the direct support professional is crucial to understanding their significance to the long-term services and supports system for individuals with intellectual and developmental disabilities and understanding why proper compensation is essential.

-The combination of the inability for agencies to pay employees a living wage, the significant job responsibilities, including supporting individual with complex medical and behavioral needs, numerous regulatory barriers and today’s low unemployment is making it difficult for agencies to attract and retain the number of employees required to meet current need or plan for the future need of an aging and growing population of individuals eligible to receive services.
+The combination of the inability for agencies to pay employees a living wage, the significant job responsibilities, including supporting individual with complex medical and behavioral needs, numerous regulatory barriers, and today’s low unemployment is making it difficult for agencies to attract and retain the number of employees required to meet current need or plan for the future need of an aging and growing population of individuals eligible to receive services.

 Regulatory and Administrative Burden